Skip to content

 Depending on the specific area of research, you may wish to exclude medications in particular periods.
 For example, in order to ensure medication data is stable following a change of practice, you may want to exclude patients for a period after the start of their practice registration .
 You may also want to exclude medications for patients for a period prior to their leaving a practice.
 Alternatively, for research looking at a specific period of interest, you may simply want to ensure that all included patients were registered at a single practice for a minimum time prior to the study period, and were registered at the same practice for the duration of the study period.

-Examples of using ehrQL to calculation such periods can be found in the documentation on how to use ehrQL to answer specific questions.
+Examples of using ehrQL to calculation such periods can be found in the documentation on how to use ehrQL to answer specific questions using the medications table

 Columns